Wayne County Community Foundation

 An individual can establish a donor-advised fund with a donation.
 Those donations are entirety tax deductible, and the money is owned by The Foundation.
 However, the donor can advise on which 501(c)(3) organizations to support.

 “Someone can establish a fund, say with $100,000, and they can issue grants out of that fund to their favorite nonprofit or, for example, their church.
-The donor can choose different causes, locally or nationally, as long as is a registered 501(c)(3),” Jennings said.
+The donor can choose different causes, locally or nationally, as long as [the cause] is a registered 501(c)(3),” Jennings said.

 Nonprofits can establish their own donor-advised funds.
 In one sense, these organizational endowment funds are a stepped-up rainy-day fund for a nonprofit.
 Instead of that money sitting in a CD, checking account or savings account, it is being pooled to accrue interest over time from The Foundation’s investments.
 The fund is no longer owned by the nonprofit; however, the money is earmarked to go back into the nonprofit in the form of grants over time.